Dependent Reachable Sets for the Constant Bearing Pursuit Strategy: Dependent Reachable Sets

 \subsection{Simulation Results}

-This subsection presents simulation results based on discrete-time point-cloud propagation to observe the evolution of the dependent reachable sets for the time $0 \leq t \leq t_c$.
+This subsection presents simulation results based on discrete-time point-cloud propagation to observe the evolution of the dependent reachable sets over time $0 \leq t \leq t_c$.
+While HJ reachability-based numerical methods provide computational efficiency in estimating reachable sets, the provision to track active trajectories is unavailable.
+Point-cloud propagation is chosen to accurately estimate the DRS by visualizing the active trajectories and removing those trajectories that result in capture.
 The initial positions of both agents are $x_D^0(0,0)$ and $x_I^0(1,0)$ and their speeds are set to $v_D = 1$ and $v_I = 0.5$ respectively.
 Simulations are carried out with the time-step $\Delta t = 0.2$ until all the independent agents are captured.
 To generate a point cloud, we consider that at a given time instant, an independent agent chooses eighteen equally-spaced heading angles from $(-\pi,\pi]$.
 Consequently, at the $n^{th}$ time step, $18^{n}$ points are generated for the independent agent.
-At any time instant, every independent agent point has an associated dependent agent point obtained via the constant bearing strategy.
+At any time instant, every independent agent point has an associated dependent agent point obtained via the constant bearing pursuit strategy.
 For the simulation parameters mentioned above, $t_1 = 1.0$, $t_2 \approx 1.155$ and $t_c = 2.0 s$.

 Figure \ref{fig:DRS_sim} presents the results obtained from the point cloud-based simulations.
 The blue color corresponds to the dependent agent, and the red color corresponds to the independent agent.
 The dashed circles indicate the boundaries of the agents' reachable sets.
 The green line indicates the boundary of the DRS.
 The inverted triangles represent the initial positions of the two agents.
 The points in the red point cloud represent uncaptured independent agents, and the points in the blue point cloud represent the active dependent agents that are yet to capture their corresponding independent agents (refer to Section \ref{sec:prob}).
 As the simulation progresses, when a dependent agent captures an independent agent, that particular pair is eliminated from their respective point clouds.
-Figures \ref{fig:DRS_sim_a} and \ref{fig:DRS_sim_b} represent two instances of the scenario $0 < t \leq t_1$, and Fig. \ref{fig:DRS_sim_c} represents the case where $t \approx t_2$.
+Figures \ref{fig:DRS_sim_a} and \ref{fig:DRS_sim_b} represent two instances of the scenario $0 < t \leq t_1$, and Figure \ref{fig:DRS_sim_c} represents the case where $t \approx t_2$.
 Figures \ref{fig:DRS_sim_d}-\ref{fig:DRS_sim_f} depict three instances of $t_2 < t \leq t_c$.